-Best portable Bluetooth Speakers
+Best Portable Bluetooth Speakers

 Living up to its onomatopoeic name, the UE Boom 2 is an impressive speaker, offering 360-degree sound in a truly portable package.

-The Boom 2 has a very high water-resistant rating, allowing it to be submerged in three feet of water for 30 minutes and emerge just fine.
+The Boom 2 has a very high water resistance rating, allowing it to be submerged in 3 feet of water for 30 minutes and emerge just fine.
 It's also protected against dirt and mud, but you can hand-wash the speaker with warm, soapy water just in case it gets messy.

-UE Boom 2's battery will last you approximately 15 hours of playing time and has a Bluetooth range of 100 feet, giving you more than enough time and space to enjoy all the sounds you want to hear.
+UE Boom 2's battery will last you approximately 15 hours of play time and has a Bluetooth range of 100 feet, giving you more than enough time and space to enjoy all the sounds you want to hear.
 Plus, if you find yourself lacking the volume you want from just one UE Boom 2, you have the option to set up another one to make a stereo pair and raise the roof.

-Asking around on Twitter, I got plenty of responses from people telling me the UE Boom 2 was there favorite purchase of all time.

-@LukeFilipowicz @reneritchie UE Boom 2, without a doubt. bought 3 or 4.
-Enjoying stereo pairing right now.— Peter Nõu (@dkmj) January 17, 2017

-The UE Boom also has the added pleasure of a controller app that you can use to skip songs, adjust volume and pause music without having to touch the speaker at all.
+The UE Boom 2 also has the added pleasure of a controller app that you can use to skip songs, adjust volume, and pause music without having to touch the speaker at all.
+You can pick up a UE Boom 2 in a wide variety of colors for about $200.

 UE Roll 2